-- Provide the landowner with a copy of the NSW Health fact sheet entitled "Mine Dust and You" (if not recently provided); and - Request that the landowner provide a copy of all this information to any tenant occupying those residences. - Install air mitigation measures (such as air filters, a first flush roof water drainage system and/or air conditioning) at the residence if the tenant and landowner jointly requests such, unless: - the listed mitigation measures are required as a condition in the neighbouring mine's existing project approval; and/or - the listed mitigation measures are already installed at the affected property. - Provide particulate matter monitoring data collected from existing nearby monitors (see Section 8.3).
+- As soon as practicable after an exceedance of applicable HVO air quality criteria: - Provide the landowner with a notice of an exceedance; - Provide the landowner with regular monitoring results until the development is again complying with the relevant criteria previously exceeded Data will be in an appropriate format for the tenant's medical practitioner to assist them in making an informed decision on the health risks associated with continued occupation of the property; - Provide the landowner with a copy of the NSW Health fact sheet entitled "Mine Dust and You" (if not recently provided); and - Request that the landowner provide a copy of all this information to any tenant occupying those residences. - Install air mitigation measures (such as air filters, a first flush roof water drainage system and/or air conditioning) at the residence if the tenant and landowner jointly requests such, unless: - The listed mitigation measures are required as a condition in the neighbouring mine's existing project approval; and/or - o the listed mitigation measures are already installed at the affected property. - Provide particulate matter monitoring data collected from existing nearby monitors (see Section 8.3 |).
 This data will be presented in a form suitable for a medical practitioner to assist the tenant in making an informed decision on the health risks associated with occupying the property. - HVO has provided written notification of these rights to the landowners and request that a copy of the notification be passed on to the tenants of those properties which are occupied now or in the future.